Germany's Benckiser to buy Peet's Coffee for $1 billion

 Peet's Coffee & Tea Inc PEET.O said on Monday it struck a deal to be acquired by Joh.
-A. Benckiser for about $1 billion (644 million pounds), a move that will give Peet's a financial jolt as it competes against larger coffee and tea shops and will broaden the reach of Germany's Reimann family in the coffee business.
+A. Benckiser for about $1 billion, a move that will give Peet's a financial jolt as it competes against larger coffee and tea shops and will broaden the reach of Germany's Reimann family in the coffee business.

 The offer price of $73.50 per share in cash represents a premium of nearly 29 percent over Peet's July 20 closing stock price of $57.16.

-Shares of Peet's were trading at $73.53 on Monday afternoon, above the offer price, after soaring to $74.60 in morning trading on Nasdaq.
+Shares of Peet's were trading at $73.70, above the offer price, after soaring to $74.25 in morning trading on Nasdaq.

 Peet's, a specialty coffee and tea company, was founded in 1966 and competes with chains such as Starbucks Corp (SBUX.O), the Seattle-based coffee behemoth that owned Peet's for a few years in the 1980s.